schmidt73/guidescan-web/README.md

 ![Guidescan 2.0 Webpage](https://i.imgur.com/KEps36y.png)

-Guidescan-web is a complete rewrite of the previous Guidescan website for the modern era.
-With an emphasis on code quality and rigorous testing, there should be little getting in your way when making changes to the codebase.
-There should also be little friction when deploying the app!
-Long gone are the days when reproducing the exact environment necessary to host the site is a momentous task in of itself.
-We hope that these changes allow Guidescan to continue to thrive as a useful tool for biologists going forward, while maintaining it's ability to adapt to new requirements.
+Guidescan-web is the REST back-end for the rewritten, modern Guidescan website.
+We hope that this rewrite alleviates many of the problems in the old site, while allowing Guidescan to continue to thrive as a useful tool for biologists going forward.

 # Installation and Deployment

 ## Dependencies

-Installation of the dependencies is rather easy, thanks to the great clojure package manager [Leiningen](https://leiningen.org/ "Leiningen") which is required for this project.
+Installation of the dependencies is rather easy, thanks to the great Clojure package manager [Leiningen](https://leiningen.org/ "Leiningen") which is required for this project.
 Following the instructions on the site should make it easy enough to install, but if you are on macOS or Debian, running either,